-Henning von Tresckow was not promoted to Major General (Generalmajor) until June 1st, 1944 - until then, he held the rank of colonel.
-However, Kenneth Branagh is wearing a Major General's uniform throughout the movie.
+Henning von Tresckow was not promoted to a General rank until June 1st, 1944 - until then, he held the rank of colonel.
+However, Kenneth Branagh is shown wearing a General's uniform throughout the movie.

 Mertz von Quirnheim's spectacles are British NHS brown mottle code 614 post introduction of the NHS in 1947.
 Olbricht's are code 524 in Flesh/skin tone.
 They went out of production in 1983.
 The numbers refer to eye shape-bridge type-side type.